-In up to 80% adult cases Zika disease is asymptomatic.
+In up to 80% of adult cases, Zika disease is asymptomatic.

-When symptoms are present in adults, they are usually mild, with a similar presentation to dengue, including fever, malaise, joint pain and rash.
+When symptoms are present in adults, they are usually mild, with a similar presentation to dengue and chikungunya fever, including fever, malaise, joint pain and rash.
 Acute conjunctivitis and even rarely Guillain-Barré syndrome have been described.

 Following vertical transmission to the fetus, the disease may be associated with congenital birth defects including microcephaly (and micrencephaly (small brain)).

-Radiographic features of congenital Zika viral infection has been reported on ultrasound, CT and MRI, and most result from a negative effect on brain development.
+Radiographic features of congenital Zika viral infection have been reported on ultrasound, CT and MRI, and most result from a negative effect on brain development.

 Congenital Zika has been shown to cause various brain abnormalities affecting both grey and white matter and ventricular size 4,5.
 Intracranial calcifications resulting from congenital Zika virus infections are typically more florid than caused by the TORCH infections and also characteristically at the grey-white matter interface, which is unusual for other congenital viral diseases.

 - spinal cord: decreased caliber with irregular morphology